The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Accessibility should be taught throughout a course or training as something integral to the SDLC, web development, and document creation.
 Something to perform at every step.
 But if Accessibility is taught at all, it's presented as additional training.
 Often offered optionally after teaching a technology.
 This perpetuates the practice of "adding on" Accessibility at the end of the development cycle.

 Accessibility is not a new, fashionable technology to learn.
-It's not a new skill, a new programming language, a new methodology, or new framework which may or may not benefit you.
-It's using your existing skills so to do a better job communicating more information to a larger audience.
+It's not a new skill, a new programming language, a new methodology, or a new framework which may or may not benefit you.
+It's bulding upon your existing skills to do a better job communicating more information to a larger audience.

 I am not a lawyer.
 The content that follows is not legal advice.